NePheus/capacitor-fullscreen-notification/README.md

 # capacitor-fullscreen-notification

-This plugin can automatically launch your app, triggered by a push notification.
+This plugin can automatically launch your app, triggered by a data push notification by the [@capacitor/push-notifications](https://github.com/ionic-team/capacitor-plugins/tree/main/push-notifications) plugin.

 Use case example: Someone rings your doorbell -> your app opens and navigates to a specific route